 ABSTRACT:

 Brain microvascular endothelial cells (BMECs) can be differentiated from human induced pluripotent stem cells (iPSCs) to develop ex vivo cellular models for studying blood-brain barrier (BBB) function.
 This modified protocol provides detailed steps to derive, expand, and cryopreserve BMECs from human iPSCs using a different donor and reagents than those reported in previous protocols. iPSCs are treated with essential 6 medium for 4 days, followed by 2 days of human endothelial serum-free culture medium supplemented with basic fibroblast growth factor, retinoic acid, and B27 supplement.
 At day 6, cells are sub-cultured onto a collagen/fibronectin matrix for 2 days.
 Immunocytochemistry is performed at day 8 for BMEC marker analysis using CLDN5, OCLN, TJP1, PECAM1, and SLC2A1.
 Western blotting is performed to confirm BMEC marker expression, and absence of SOX17, an endodermal marker.
-Angiogenic potential is determined via sprouting assay.
+Angiogenic potential is demonstrated with a sprouting assay.
 Trans-endothelial electrical resistance (TEER) is measured using chopstick electrodes and voltohmmeter starting at day 7.
 Efflux transporter activity for ATP binding cassette subfamily B member 1 and ATP binding cassette subfamily C member 1 is measured using a multi-plate reader at day 8.
 Successful derivation of BMECs is confirmed by the presence of relevant cell markers, low levels of SOX17, angiogenic potential, transporter activity, and TEER values ~2000 x cm2.
 BMECs are expanded until day 10 before passaging onto freshly coated collagen/fibronectin plates or cryopreserved.
 This protocol demonstrates that iPSC-derived BMECs can be expanded and passaged at least once.
 However, lower TEER values and poorer localization of BMEC markers was observed after cryopreservation.
 BMECs can be utilized in co-culture experiments with other cell types (neurons, glia, pericytes), in three-dimensional brain models (organ-chip and hydrogel), for vascularization of brain organoids, and for studying BBB dysfunction in neuropsychiatric disorders.

 INTRODUCTION: